 Tencent announced in March that it would spin off its online publishing and e-book unit and seek a stand-along IPO in Hong Kong.
 The unit was formally established by Tencent in 2015 after it acquired Cloudary Corp., the literature arm of Shanda Group, the largest Chinese online publishing platform at that time.

-China Literature currently has over four million writers who have published over ten million novels and short stories for 600 million readers.
+China Literature, previously known as China Reading or Yuewen in Chinese, currently has over four million writers who have published over ten million novels and short stories for 600 million readers.
 It has published several hugely popular online stories such as Fighter of the Destiny, Perfect World and Longwang Chuanshuo.
 Some of its more popular novels have been adapted into films.

 China Literature recorded revenue of RMB2.55 billion (US$380 million) in 2016, up 100% year-on-year, while net profit reached RMB30 million (US$4.4 million), compared with net loss of RMB354 million (US$52 million) in 2015.